Chriskuei/Uon-for-Mac/README.md

 ### What's the origin of the name Uon?

 The project is derived from [Bon-for-Mac](https://github.com/Chriskuei/Bon-for-Mac/).
-Uon stands for UCAS Online, a elegant network client for UCAS.
+Uon stands for UCAS Online, a elegant network client for UCAS. iOS version is [here](https://github.com/Chriskuei/Uoner/).

 ---